-Every business has different classes of customers who range in life-time value to the company, or in other words, the "You've got to look for a gap, where competitors in a market have grown lazy and lost contact with the readers or the viewers" Rupert Murdoch amount of money they are going to bring in to your business over their lifetime.
+Every business has different classes of customers who range in life-time value to the company, or in other words, the amount of money they are going to bring in to your business over their lifetime.
 Try to define the type of customers that are of the highest value, and work your positioning around their specific needs and wants, that only your business can satisfy.